simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 A row class must adhere to the following requirements:

 - It must have an unnamed constructor
-- Each constructor argument must have the name of a moor column (matching the getter name in the table definition)
+- Each constructor argument must have the name of a drift column (matching the getter name in the table definition)
 - The type of a constructor argument must be equal to the type of a column, including nullability and applied type converters.